 For one, plantains are much larger than bananas.
 They are also cooking bananas that are rarely eaten raw or uncooked.
 That’s because they are much tougher, more fibrous, and starchier than regular bananas.

 You can buy plantains ripe or unripe.
 Each of these is used in drastically different ways.
 Unripe plantains are bright green and extremely hard.
-Ripe plantains often turn black before their flesh (inside) turns soft enough to mash and eat.
+Plantain, especially ripe often turn black before their flesh (inside) turns soft enough to mash and eat.

-Plantains have a much less sweet flavor than regular bananas.
+Plantains are much less sweet than regular bananas.
 But, the riper the plantains get, the sweeter their flavor becomes.

 You can read up about more differences in this article.
 But the information I mentioned above pretty much sums up the main characteristics that make plantains unique.